Subramanian11/Numbers/Magic Number/Readme.txt

-he sum of all the given digits of a number and the reverse of that sum is multiplied, which is equal to the original number, and then the number is called a magic number.
+The sum of all the given digits of a number and the reverse of that sum is multiplied, which is equal to the original number, and then the number is called a magic number.

 Example: